Zequez/logseq-vault/pages/Fasting.md

 	- Fast for 7 days
 	- Fast intermittently 1 day on and 1 day off for 13 days
 	- Fast for 18 hours at a time every day.
-	- Fast for 36 hours.
+	- Combine the above 2 experiments.
 - ---
 - ## References
 	- https://joschuasgarden.com/50+Slipbox/Fasting